Company Name – KEI Industries Limited (KEI)

 Intense competition from large as well as unorganized players

-Elevated receivable cycle resulting in relatively high working capital cycle
+Elevated receivable cycle resulting in the relatively high working capital cycle

 Corporate governance issues in the past